Skip to Content

 I’m giving you a big round of applause if you discovered the oil-based paint before applying latex paint over it!

-This will save you a ton of time and is a pretty quick fix.
-First, you will take a sanding block and scuff up the surface with the oil-based paint.
+This will save you a ton of time and with the right preparation, is a pretty quick fix.
+First, you will take a sanding block and scuff up the surface with old paint.
+You want to dull the glossy surfaces for better adhesion when you apply the new paint.
 Wipe down the surface to remove any dust and dirt.

-Next, you will apply one coat of bonding primer to seal in the oil-based paint.
+Next, you will apply one coat of bonding primer to seal in the old oil-based paint.

 3 | Apply 2 Coats of Trim & Door Paint